cabo/kdwatch/README.md

 pop up with the URL to use, which depends on the options given, but defaults to <http://127.0.0.1:7991/>).

-Now, whenever you do an editor save of the markdown file, after a couple of seconds (1.6 s for my Intel Mac, 0.8 s for my M1 Mac) you see an updated HTML in the browser.
+Now, whenever you do an editor save of the kramdown-rfc markdown file, kdwatch auto-formats and, after a couple of seconds(*), you see an updated HTML in the browser without pressing buttons or switching windows.

 You will need to keep the `kdwatch` terminal/screen open to see potential error messages, e.g., if you break the markdown in some way.
+(The author uses an Emacs "Async Shell Command" buffer for that.)

+(*) The latency depends on your computer and a bit on the size of the
+    file, say, around 1.6 s for my Intel Mac, 0.8 s for my M1 Mac.

 ### There can only be one (per host/port)